Arij-Aziz/Selberg_improvement_general/README.md

 verified as `[propext, Classical.choice, Quot.sound]` for all theorems outside the one deferred step (see `RequestProject/Audit.lean` and **Sorry Status** below).
+Challenge.lean (root) is a statement-only mirror for the comparator check; its sorry proofs are intentional placeholders and are not part of the verified proof chain.

 ## What This Project Is